akseldeneken/Evidence-1-Implementation-of-Lexical-Analysis-Automaton-and-Regular-Expression-/README.md

 move(e,z,o).
 ```

-Each “move(InitialState, NextState, Letter).” indicates that from a given state, the automaton goes to the “NextState” when it reads the input letter.
+Each “move(InitialState, NextState, Letter).” indicates that from a state, the automaton goes to the “NextState” when it reads the input letter.
 This defines the valid transitions for each word and the structure of the automaton.

 The accepting state of the automaton is defined as: